clojure-doc/clojure-doc.github.io/content/md/articles/language/interop.md

 ```

 As this example demonstrates, Clojure strings are JVM strings, integer literals are compiled
-as longs and floating point literals are compiled as doubles.
+as (boxed) longs and floating point literals are compiled as (boxed) doubles.

 You can also use `clojure.core/type` to return either the class of the
 Java object, or the `:type` metadata if it exists: